Fleabag season 3: Will there be a third series to Phoebe Waller-Bridge’s hit TV show?

-The latest season saw Fleabag attempting to ditch booze in favour of a healthy lifestyle as well as turning to religion where she strikes up a relationship with a charismatic priest, played by Irish actor Andrew Scott.
+The latest season saw Fleabag attempting to ditch booze in favour of a healthy lifestyle as well as turning to religion where she strikes up a relationship with a hot priest, played by Irish actor Andrew Scott.

-What happened in the season 2 finale?
+What was the season 2 finale about?

-A lot went on the last episode, with Claire’s sister finally ending things with her alcoholic husband Martin, before confessing her feelings for one true love, Klare.
+A lot went on in the last episode, with Claire’s sister finally ending things with her alcoholic husband Martin, before confessing her feelings for one true love, Klare.

 Elsewhere in the family, Fleabag and her dad had a heart-to-heart and vowed to try and understand each other better.